TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * New modifiers
     * *Nohanded* - Slotless - Upgraded form of offhanded, entirely disables tool interaction ability.
 Indented to allow a tool in the main hand and using a chestplate interaction ability in the offhand
     * *Sticky* - Upgrade - Causes slowness on the attacked target
+    * *The One Probe* - Upgrade - Compatibility, grants access to the One Probe UI while holding
 * Changes
     * *Severing* - Fix wither skeleton being marked rare instead of wither
     * *Spilling* - Water spilling effect now extinguishes fire, perfect for a spilling helmet or a "healing" sword